 Have look at the reports above.
 You can probably guess when the malicious script started sending emails.

-As soon as recipients start marking messages as spam and receiving servers automatically quarantine the messages, the failure reports will also start flowing in.
+As soon as receiving servers quarantine or reject the messages, the failure reports will start flowing in.
 These reports contain more valuable information such as the name of the sender, the email subject and the message headers.

 The message headers may contain data that can lead you to the correct server and even the exact filename responsible for sending the message.
 This allows you to detect and remove the cause and prevent more emails from being sent.